UMRxBochhi/Transformerencoder/README.md

 # Transformerencoder

-I use PyTorch to complete my encoder, the data preprocess might need to do by yourself.
+I use PyTorch to complete my encoder.
+The purpose of this model is to address the current research project I am working on.

 ## normal
 - In this version, is a Transformer encoder with an up-sampling method.
-  And also use Optuna.
+And use Optuna for trying different parameter adjustments.

 ## bagging
 - I use random sampling to do this bagging ensemble.